tzlibre/tzlibre/README.md

 > Pick the address associated with your alias.

 ##### 1.3.
 Fund address
 Fund your address with at least 10,000 devnet  coins.
-Get free devnet coins from this [faucet](http://faucet.devnet.tzlibre.io)
+Get free devnet coins from this [faucet](http://faucet.devnet.tzlibre.io).

 ##### 1.5.
 Check your balance
-Uuse the [block explorer](http://librexplorer.devnet.tzlibre.io/) or the command line:
+Use the [block explorer](http://librexplorer.devnet.tzlibre.io/) or the command line:

 ```
 tzlibre-client get balance for my_awesome_baker